-6. The domestic issues of the campaign will be high prices and housing.
+and housing.
 The High Cost of Living will be the most controversial issue of the 1948 campaign -- indeed the only domestic issue.
 Whichever Party is adjudged guilty of causing it will lose the election.
 For that reason, the presentation of its case by the Democratic Party -- the manner, the substance and the effectiveness of its evidence -- is of crucial importance.

 In a sense, Housing is a part of the larger price issue.

 Yet it has its own separate dramatic possibilities and for most purposes can be treated as separate.
 For instance, the World War II Veteran, not yet as politically conscious as prices may force him to be next year, has been led to believe (whether rightly or wrongly) that he has a vested interest in adequate housing.
-This along is enough to sense componing the set adequate nousing.
-This alone is enough to cause concentration on who is responsible for the lack of housing -- the Democratic President or the Republican Congress.
+This alone is enough to eause concentration or rice is responsible for the lack of housing - the Democratic President or the Republican Congress.
 But the pressures on both landlord and tenant, on builder and buyer, will also result in expanding the issue so that almost every voter will be affected.